Frequently Asked Questions

 What do I do if my plant arrives damaged or dead?

-If you plant arrives and the box is damaged, or if the plant is broken, damaged, or dead, immediately take photos of the boxes and the damaged plants and email them to us.
+If you plant arrives and the box is damaged, or if the plant is severely broken, damaged, or dead, immediately take photos of the boxes and the damaged plants and email them to us.
 Once we receive the photos, we will call you to confirm the situation.
 After that, we will send new plants to you right away.
 Photos are required by our shipping carrier for verification of damage.

 Didn't see your question answered above?